AanZee/conventions/styling/CSS.md

 See ['CSS: CamelCase Seriously Sucks!'](http://csswizardry.com/2010/12/css-camel-case-seriously-sucks/) for further reading.

-### Names of selectors or variables should follow 'BEM Methodology' honed by Nicolas Gallagher
+### Selector names should follow 'BEM Methodology' honed by Nicolas Gallagher

 - Enables you to write modular based CSS, which makes it easier to manage larger projects that last a while.
+- BEM is an acronym for Block, Element and Modifier.
+- Blocks are independent and can be used in different situations.
+- The name of a block should be well thought out.
+Take your time.
+Always use UI dictionaries or Human Interface Guidelines from Apple, Google or Microsoft as reference for a semantically correct name.
-- Name of an element is a combination of the surrounding block and element, divided with two underscores '\_\_'.
+- The name of an element, a part of a block, is a combination of the surrounding block and the element, divided with two underscores '\_\_'.
-- Name of a modified block or element is a combination between the name and the modifier, divided with two hyphens '--'.
+- The name of a modified block or modified element is a combination between the complete name and the modifier, divided with two hyphens '--'.
 - Modification means a different version of a block or element.
 - Modifiers are timeless.
 Use 'states' if a 'different version' is temporarily.
-- A block can be nested within another block if that block is often used by itself.
-The nested block has at least two class names in this order: (1) as an element of the surrounding block and (2) the block name itself.
-This is called a 'mix'.
-The element class should only define contextual positioning, never styling.
+- A block can be nested within an element from another block if that block is often used by itself.
 - A class does not reflect the full trail of the DOM.
 Only one block or element is allowed within a class name.
-- When is a block a modified block or a complete new block?
-Is it '.small-project' or 'project--small'?
-A modified block still inherits a lot of styling from the original block.
-A new block is completely independent from the original block.
-You determine the tipping point, but if in doubt create a new block.
+- A modified block or element still inherits a lot of styling from the original block or element.
+A new block or element is completely independent from the original block or element.
+You determine the tipping point, but if in doubt create a new block or element.
+- Don't create unnecessary blocks, make sure a block has a clear purpose and can be used in different situations.
+If this is not the case, keep it as an element within its block.
+- Never set a margin on a block.
+A block does not determine the space around itself.
+This is done by the parent element from the parent block.
-- It is not allowed to give an element two block classes or two element classes.
+- It is not allowed to give a block or element two BEM classes.
 - It is not allowed to place an element class from a block in another block.

 **Right:**